bitcoin-resources/bitcoin-resources.github.io/collections/_articles/bitcoin-cant-be-copied.md

 archive: https://archive.md/fP6LU
 series: Gradually, Then Suddenly
 seriesnr: 2
-quote: Everyone wants to get rich quick, and so long as there is money, there will also be alchemists.
-Those that attempt to copy bitcoin are our modern day alchemists.
+quote: "Everyone wants to get rich quick, and so long as there is money, there will also be alchemists.
+Those that attempt to copy bitcoin are our modern day alchemists."
 ---